Alligator gar: Outside natural range

 Anecdotal reports have been made of alligator gar captured in various parts of India, but are believed to be the result of incidental releases by aquarium hobbyists and the like.
 In August 2015, an alligator gar was found entangled in cloth inside a well in Dadar, where it had been living for quite some time.
 It was rescued by animal activists and returned to the well unharmed.
 In June 2016, a 3.5-ft alligator gar was caught from Subhash Sarovar Lake in Kolkata.
 Other incidents over the years have been random, ranging from captures in coastal waters during environmental assessments to captures in private ponds.

 On June 27, 2020, an alligator gar measuring 112 cm (3 ft 8in) was reported dead on the shore of Gonyeli Baraji reservoir, North Cyprus.
 Specialists from Cyprus Wildlife Research Institute collected the fish, and explained its species to be alligator gar (Atractosteus spatula).
 It is suspected that the fish had been released recently, and could not cope with the environment and died; however, it could be that the fish was resident there for years.
 A necropsy will be applied to find out more.

 Similarly, on May 12, 2023, an alligator gar measuring less than 2 feet was caught during a deweeding process in Dal Lake of Kashmir near the Sher-i-Kashmir International Conference Centre (SKICC), sparking concerns about potential effects on the ecosystem.

 In Thailand, an alligator gar have long been considered an imported aquarium fish.
-In reports of their discovery in various natural water sources, believed that they were released by aquaristen.
+In reports of their discovery in various natural water sources, believed that they were released by aquarists.
 In 2024, they were reported in the Mekong River in Chiang Rai Province, a natural border between Thailand, Laos and Myanmar, alongside Siberian sturgeon.